 - In the Rule text box, depending on the Scope selected above, enter an individual IP address, an IP range, or the name of the ISP.

-- To protect against collection from bots, Decibel automatically blocks data collection from individual IP addresses where an unusually high volume of traffic is detected.
+- To protect against collection from bots, DXA automatically blocks data collection from individual IP addresses where an unusually high volume of traffic is detected.
 To turn this off, in the Type dropdown menu, select Whitelist.

 - If necessary, enter a Description about what is being blocked.

 If you have a large number of IP addresses that you don't want to track, you can add IP ranges based on CIDR notation.
 More information, along with a helpful guide on converting to IP ranges, can be found here.

 Why are some IP addresses showing as "Automatic Block"?

 To protect against collection from bots, if DXA detects unusually high volumes of traffic from a single IP address, collection from that address will be automatically blocked.

 You can remove a blocking rule at any time by clicking the Delete icon next to the relevant rule that you no longer wish to block or whitelist.

 This will result in Sessions from the respective IP address or ISP being collected.
 However, this does not work retrospectively so will not result in the collection of previous sessions from that rule.